twbs/bootstrap/site/content/docs/5.3/getting-started/download.md

 You'll find the same files on these CDN providers, albeit with different URLs.
 With cdnjs, you can [use this direct Bootstrap package link](https://cdnjs.com/libraries/bootstrap) to copy and paste ready-to-use HTML snippets for each dist file from any version of Bootstrap.

 {{< callout warning>}}
-**If the SRI hashes differ, you shouldn't use the files from that CDN, because it means that the file was modified by someone else.**
+**If the SRI hashes differ for a given file, you shouldn't use the files from that CDN, because it means that the file was modified by someone else.**
 {{< /callout >}}

 Note that you should compare same length hashes, e.g. `sha384` with `sha384`, otherwise it's expected for them to be different.
-As such, you can use an online tool like [SRI Hash Generator](https://www.srihash.org/) to make sure the hashes are the same for a given file.
+As such, you can use an online tool like [SRI Hash Generator](https://www.srihash.org/) to make sure that the hashes are the same for a given file.
-Alternatively, you can achieve the same from the CLI assuming you have OpenSSL installed, for example:
+Alternatively, assuming you have OpenSSL installed, you can achieve the same from the CLI, for example:

 ```sh
 openssl dgst -sha384 -binary bootstrap.min.js | openssl base64 -A